Mat-thieu/Corleone/README.md

 			console.log('Test method called');
 		}
 	},
-	events : {
-		mouseup : function(e, element){ // Retrieve the event data and element (#test in this case) this.increment += 1; // Manipulate state using "this"
-			this.test(); // Call any of the methods the same way element.querySelector('h1').textContent = this.increment;
+	events : { // Bind events directly to the Don container like this mouseup : function(e, element){ // Retrieve the event data and element (#test in this case) this.state.increment += 1; // Manipulate state using "this" this.method.test(); // Call any of the methods the same way element.querySelector('h1').textContent = this.increment;
 		}
 	}